rivt-info/rivtinfo.github.io/rivt.md

 When running in an IDE (e.g. VSCode), functions may be run individually with the standard cell decorator (# %%).
-Interactive output is formatted as utf-8 text for speed and compatiblility with virtually any platform.
+Interactive output is formatted as utf-8 text for speed and general compatiblility.

-Documents and reports are generated using the rv.writemd() and rv.writepdf() functions which generate files in GitHub Flavored Markdown (GFM) and PDF formats respectively.
+Document and report files are generated using the rv.writemd() and rv.writepdf() functions which generate files in GitHub Flavored Markdown (GFM) and PDF formats respectively.

-rivt works with single file documents and extensive reports including hundreds of files.
-Multi-file reports are structured through a tri-level folder structure explained here (<project:rivt-doc.md>).
+rivt works with documents of all sizes; from single files to extensive reports including hundreds of files.
+Multi-file reports are structured through a tri-level folder structure explained here :underline: `<project:rivt-doc.md>`.

 ## API functions